by Eric Bright

 Pastor: “But by then, all of my sins are going to be dealt with.”

-Religious moralities are inferior than most non-religious moralities
+Religious moralities are inferior to most non-religious moralities

 What if one is not a psychopath nor is he a religious person?